recommend-games/blog/content/posts/sdj_2020_3/index.md

 ## Who will win?

 Hands down, {{% game 284083 %}}The Crew{{% /game %}} is the high favourite, and any other outcome would be a big surprise.
-This game seems to appeal to reviewers, the community, and the wider market alike. {{% game 263918 %}}Cartographers{{% /game %}} just doesn't have the same pull, and {{% game 245655 %}}King's Dilemma{{% /game %}} seems to specific for an award that's supposed to reach hundreds of thousands of German *average* gamers.
+This game seems to appeal to reviewers, the community, and the wider market alike. {{% game 263918 %}}Cartographers{{% /game %}} just doesn't have the same pull, and {{% game 245655 %}}King's Dilemma{{% /game %}} seems too specific for an award that's supposed to reach hundreds of thousands of German *average* gamers.

 I hope you're as excited as I am about Monday's announcements.
 We'll be back with the final conclusions for {{% color "#E30613" %}}***Spiel des Jahres 2020***{{% /color %}}!

+[^bga]: This is one of the many things the BoardGameGeek competitor [Board Game Atlas](https://www.boardgameatlas.com/) gets right: they measure both *learning* and *strategy* complexity.